-Wildlife Research and Conservation Society (WRCS) is engaged in research studies on wildlife and wildlife conservation projects (www.wrcsindia.org).
-We are planning to carry out an occupancy survey in the corridor between Satpura Tiger Reserve and Melghat Tiger Reserve.
-Applications are invited for two posts of Field Biologist for carrying out this survey.
+Wildlife Research and Conservation Society (WRCS) is engaged in research studies on wildlife and wildlife conservation projects ().
+We are planning an occupancy survey in the corridor between Satpura Tiger Reserve and Melghat Tiger Reserve.
+Applications are invited for the post of Field Biologist for carrying out this survey.

-The applicant should be familiar with field protocols of wildlife surveys, including sign surveys and camera trapping.
-They should have previous experience of working in the field and carrying out similar surveys.
-Knowledge of GIS is important.
-They should be capable of carrying out data analysis in statistical packages.
+The applicant should be familiar with field protocols of wildlife surveys, including sign survey.
+The candidate should have previous experience of working in the field and carrying out similar surveys.
+Knowledge of GIS will be an advantage.
+Candidates with experience of data analysis in statistical packages, especially occupancy analysis, will be given preference.
 The applicant should be fluent in English and should have good report writing skills.
-Good knowledge about issues regarding management and conservation of wildlife is desirable.
+Knowledge about issues regarding management and conservation of wildlife is desirable.

-The survey will be carried out in tough field conditions on foot.
+The survey will be carried out on foot in tough field conditions.
 The candidate should be physically fit and willing to work for long hours in the field for carrying out the survey.
-It will be necessary to walk at least 15 kilometres daily while carrying out the survey.
+The candidate should be prepared to walk at least 15 kilometres daily while carrying out the survey.